OPM/opm-tests/msw/MSW.md

 MSW-3D-06         | Error checking test, missing all WELSPSEGS connections.                                             | MSW-3D  |    | NA     |
 MSW-3D-07         | Error checking test, revert to original WELSEGS keyword to check for warnings                       | MSW-3D  |    | NA     |

-**The ACTIONW keyword is currently not supported, but work is ongoing to implement the keyword; thus, these tests are designed to test the implementation when the keyword has been implemented.**

 **Notes:**

 1. _Test Type_ column shows if the case is used for integration testing (_Int_), or regression testing (_Reg_).
 2. _Results Match_ column indicate if the OPM Flow results match the commercial simulator.
-3. All models run on five day time steps via the TUNNING keyword.

 **Version: 20 December 2022**